UniversalGUI/UGUI/README.md

 **Phase 1: The library and framwork.**

 * V1.2 Clean up UGUI API
- * Stop exposing: warnIfDuplicateArgNames and fillExecutableDropdowns
- * Remove entirely: updateCommandLineOutputPreviewHint
  * Change sync for readAFolder
-* V1.2 Check for Updates
+ * Check for Updates
-* V1.3 Create NPM compliant package.json alternative
-* V1.4 Multi-File import
+* V1.3 Multi-File import
-* V1.5 Add some type of JSHint-like library to UGUI Dev Tools to inform developers about syntax errors.
+* V1.4 Add some type of JSHint-like library to UGUI Dev Tools to inform developers about syntax errors.
-* V1.6 Test packaging in different OS environments.
-* V1.7 NW.js plans to implement a native spellchecker in version 13, if that doesn't occur, implement one into UGUI.
+* V1.5 NW.js plans to implement a native spellchecker in version 13, if that doesn't occur, implement one into UGUI.

 **Phase 2: Site: Templates, Tutorials, & Documentation**